-The Compensation Committee remains focused on aligning the interests of our executive team with the interests of our shareholders by tying their short-and long-term incentive compensation opportunities to the achievement of specific financial and strategic goals.
+The Compensation Committee remains focused on aligning the interests of our executive team with those of our shareholders by tying their short- and long-term incentive compensation opportunities to the achievement of specific financial and strategic goals.
 Our executive compensation programs are designed such that performance-based pay constitutes a significant majority of their total potential compensation.
-We strive to establish rigorous financial and non-financial targets to reward the achievement of both short-term and long-term performance success, as well as to retain, develop and motivate our key talent.
+We strive to establish rigorous financial and non-financial targets to reward the achievement of both short-term and long-term performance success, as well as to retain, develop and motivate our key people.

-We have historically focused on Core Operating Earnings per Share as the key financial metric by which to measure the performance of our executives.
-We believe it represents the best measure of operating and financial performance, with the most significant component of COE being Same Property NOI.
-However, for 2022, management and the Compensation Committee agreed that management should not unduly benefit from Same Property NOI (and, hence, Core Operating Earnings) that directly resulted from the impacts of COVID-related collections and prior period recoveries.
-As such, in 2022 the Committee focused on Adjusted Core Operating Earnings per Share and Adjusted Same Property NOI, which stripped out COVID-related collections and prior period recoveries impacts from the short-term incentive calculation.
+We have historically focused on Core Operating Earnings per Share as the key financial metric by which to measure the performance of our top executives.
+We believe it represents the best measure of operating and financial performance.
+In 2023, similar to 2022, management and the Compensation Committee agreed that management should not unduly benefit or be penalized by the impacts of COVID-related collections.
+As such, in 2023 the Committee focused on Adjusted Core Operating Earnings per Share, which eliminated COVID-related collections impacts from the short-term incentive calculation.
+This metric was also used in 2022, and we anticipate it will also be used in 2024 for the last time as these prior period impacts cease to meaningfully affect financial performance.